Dave-MK/legends-of-asgard/README2.md

 + #### Media

-    - All the images for the website were taken from [Unsplash](https://unsplash.com/).
+    - All the images for the website were created using text to image AI in [Adobe Firefly](https://www.adobe.com).
     + [Hero image](https://unsplash.com/photos/9gz3wfHr65U);
     + Main cons images:
         - [1st image](https://unsplash.com/photos/_STvosrG-pw)